 As a startup you don’t have to beat your competition everywhere, you just have to carve out enough space to live by offering more value than the status quo.
 One useful way of defining what constitutes a “better mousetrap” is to look for people with a mouse problem who are unsatisfied by current solutions, these are “non-customers.”
 They could be your customers with some effort.

 I think more business challenges revolve around reaching a negotiated solution with employees, partners, and customers.
 When we say we “won” the business it means that we have reached an agreement with a customer as much as “winning a victory” over competitors.

 Business competition looks more like a relay race, where teams need to pass the baton among all of the members to get across the finish line.
 This looks like the challenge of taking part in a supply chain or software stack.

 Join other entrepreneurs who eat problems for breakfast® 7:30am to 9am at Coco’s in Sunnyvale tomorrow.
-Ogden Lily from Boitano, Sargent and Lily, LLP is attending tomorrow’s Bootstrapper Breakfast® to answer questions on accounting and tax issues for startups.
-Boitano, Sargent, and Lily has been serving Silicon Valley businesses for six decades, Ogden is a CPA with the firm.
+Ogden Lilly from Boitano, Sargent and Lilly, LLP is attending tomorrow’s Bootstrapper Breakfast® to answer questions on accounting and tax issues for startups.
+Boitano, Sargent, and Lilly has been serving Silicon Valley businesses for six decades, Ogden is a CPA with the firm.

 Issues that he will address include:

 - moving your accounting into the cloud with Quickbooks on-line

 - understanding the accounting implications of different corporate forms: LLC vs. C vs. Sub-S; CA vs. DE

 - 401K options for bootstrappers

 Bring your questions and remember if this is your first year to file business taxes the deadline is March 15 not April 15.